Akarsh2005/spot_wise/README.md

 ## Project Overview

-"SpotWise" is a full-stack web application designed to seamlessly connect individuals seeking services with professional providers.
+SpotWise is a full-stack web application designed to seamlessly connect individuals seeking services with professional providers.

 It offers:

 * A **Seeker Portal** for browsing, booking, and chatting
 * A **Provider Portal** for managing services and requests
 * **Real-time messaging** powered by Socket.io
-* **Map-based provider discovery** using TomTomMaps and mapbox
+* **Map-based provider discovery** using openstreetmap

 ---